ivannowinoto/electronic-design-automation/02-standard-cell-legalizer/README.md

 ### Output
 The output file contains legalized placement coordinates in the same format as the input file, with cells repositioned to satisfy all legalization constraints.

-## Documentation

-For detailed information about the algorithms and data structures used in this implementation, please refer to `report.docx`.

-## License

-This project is an academic assignment.
-Please refer to your institution's academic integrity policies regarding use and distribution.

-## Contact

-For questions or issues, please contact the course instructor or teaching assistant.